Yaroslav Yurchyshyn, the Executive Director of TI Ukraine

 The investigations results and the criminal acts under the Prosecution investigation were not available to the public including the place of permanent residence of offenders and possible location of the stolen assets.

-In 2014, Vitalii Yarema, the Persecution General (http://bit.ly/2p0vL1u) commented that there were over 30 investigations on the political corruption of the Yanukovych regime when the assets of suspects were arrested for about UAH 6.2 billion and USD 1.8 billion.
+In 2014, Vitalii Yarema, the Persecution General (http://bit.ly/2p0vL1u) commented that there were over 30 investigations on the political corruption of the Yanukovych regime when the assets of suspects were seized for about UAH 6.2 billion and USD 1.8 billion.
 At the same time, the progress of the pre-trial proceedings and results of lawsuits against corrupt officials of the Viktor Yanukovych regime and their recovery to the state budget have not been shared with the public.

 In spite of the fact that Transparency International asked the Prosecutor General to provide more information on the issue, he supplied us with the fragmented and contradictory information about the criminal proceedings.